St. Maarten and Beyond: 6 Nearby Islands to Visit

 - Cheval Blanc St. Barth

 If you’re taking a boat trip to St. Barth’s, make sure you take the one that stops at Île Fourchue, a privately-owned island with goats as its only inhabitants.
-It has some of the best snorkeling around St. Maarten!
+It has some of the best snorkeling and best activities around St. Maarten!

 Called Îlet Pinel by the French, Pinel Island is a small island off the coast of Cul de Sac on the French side, and a short ferry ride away.
-I would recommend doing a check a GPS app before you leave so you know where to meet the ferry (Rue de Cul de Sac).
+I would recommend checking a GPS app before you leave so you know where to meet the ferry (Rue de Cul de Sac).

 The island has a couple restaurants and beach chairs/umbrellas available to rent for the day.
 Enjoy the beach, the sun, the water, and a day away from the hustle and bustle of medical school.
 (Or, take your notes with you! :)

 With a great beach for snorkeling and swimming sea turtles, Tintamarre is a secluded island and a close escape from the mainland of St. Maarten.
 Most snorkeling trips will take you to Tintamarre, from either Simpson Bay or from Oyster Bay.
-It’s a pristine island, with a beautiful beach, and clear blue waters—perfect for a day trip to just get away.
+It’s one of the most pristine islands in the Caribbean, with a beautiful beach, and clear blue waters—perfect for a day trip to just get away.
 Many trips will offer lunch in their prices, but pack your own picnic if you’d like.
 Also, check the weather before going as the main thing to do there is lay under the sun and swim.

-If you’re staying in St. Maarten during the breaks between semesters, a great place to visit is St. Lucia.
-Home to volcanic beaches, reef-diving sites, beautiful rainforests with waterfalls, volcanic mud baths, and luxury resorts, St. Lucia has evolved into an famous vacation destination.
+If you’re staying on the St Maarten island during the breaks between semesters, a great place to visit is St. Lucia.
+Home to volcanic beaches, reef-diving sites, beautiful rainforests with waterfalls, volcanic mud baths, and luxury resorts, St. Lucia has evolved into a famous vacation destination.
 However, be forewarned, the luxury doesn’t come without a price!

 - The Pitons (UNESCO World Heritage Site)